Unpacking exceptional healthcare logos

 Kintsugi logo

-The soundwave-shaped K logo astutely conveys what their product does - using voice biomarkers to detect signs of depression and anxiety.
+Kintsugi encourages us to see (and hear) mental health differently.
+The soundwave-shaped K logo astutely conveys what their product does—using voice biomarkers to detect signs of depression and anxiety.
 To us, Kintsugi has one of the most relaxing logos to observe, like a piece of art in the MoMA.

 15. Geode Health